Fede22dev/beauty_center/README.md

 - 📊 Statistics
 - ⚙️ Settings

-> 🧠 Designed for offline-first usage, with optional cloud sync in future releases.
+> 🧠 Designed for offline-first usage, with cloud sync.

 ---